-This annual lecture, begun in 1998 and part of the Wednesday Afternoon Lecture Series, honors a U.S. scientist who has observed an unusual occurrence, and by investigating it, has opened an important new avenue of research.
+The annual Astute Clinician Lecture was established in 1998 through a gift from the late Dr. Robert W. Miller and his wife, Haruko.
+It honors U.S. scientists who have observed unusual clinical occurrences and, by investigating them, have opened an important new avenue of research.
 The lectureship exemplifies how astute clinical observations can lead to innovative research.
 Speakers are proposed by members of the Medical Executive Committee (MEC) with voting for the top three candidates.
 Selection from this slate of candidates is made by the NIH Director.

 Dr. Abel's current research interests focus on elucidating the molecular mechanisms leading to cardiac dysfunction in diabetes and the regulation of myocardial growth and metabolism by insulin signaling.

 Dr. Ronald Falk is internationally recognized physician-scientist whose lifelong career has been the study of autoimmune kidney disease and ANCA vasculitis.
 For over three decades, his research has led to a deeper understanding of the causes and conditions that may lead to the development of ANCA vasculitis in an effort to improve the lives of those patients afflicted with vasculitis and autoimmune kidney diseases.